 This month, I was approached with an unusual offer.
-My mentor and friend had recommended me to a board position at the American Red Cross, so they called me to see if I'd be willing to help out.
-I've sat on boards before, that part wasn't that unusual.
+My mentor and friend had recommended me for a board position at the American Red Cross, so they called me to see if I'd be willing to help out.
+I've sat on boards before; that part wasn't that unusual.
 I agreed to hear them out.
-They had a rather interesting offer that really had me scratching my head.
+They had a rather interesting offer that had me scratching my head.

 I'm used to being compensated for my time, and I quickly learned that this was a volunteer board.
 Volunteer boards are not that unusual for community organizations, but that means I'll have to really think about it.

-I've got 5 kids, a more than full time job, this blog on the side, and serve in director and leadership roles at a few other organizations.
+I've got 5 kids, a full-time job, this blog, and serve in director and leadership roles at a few other organizations.
 To say my time is in demand is a bit of an understatement at the moment.
-If I make enough money doing something like this, it's a little easier to justify, but even then it can be a stretch.
+If I make enough money doing something like this, it's a little easier to justify, but even then, it can be a stretch.
 Do I really want to add something else?

-I decided that considering the mission of the organization, I'd at least seriously consider it.
+I decided that I'd at least seriously consider it since it was for a good cause.
 That's when they dropped a bombshell.
 Not only do they want me to volunteer my time as a board member, but to demonstrate my commitment to the organization, they also require board members to donate a minimum of $1,000 a year!

 No seems to be the obvious answer.
-Not only are you asking me to donate my time, but you're also asking me to donate my hard earned money!
-I have little of either to spare, so why would I do this to myself?
+Not only are you asking me to donate my time, but you're also asking me to donate my hard-earned money!
+Why would I do this to myself?